TheJessieKirk/jam_fallout_3/JXP44Magnum/JXP44Magnum Readme.txt

                         5. UNINSTALLATION INSTRUCTIONS

     1. Delete the files “JWeapon44Magnum.bsa” and “JWeapon44Magnum.esm”,
-       and “JWeapon44MagnumZetaCP.esp” if you used it.
+       and “JWeapon44MagnumZetaCP.esp” if you have it.
 The mod is now uninstalled.

                                  6. CHANGELOG